Asari Ski Resort

 Asari Ski and Snowboard Terrain

-Asari is particularly popular with beginners who flock around the base area, and the other groomed runs are well suited to intermediates.
+Asari is particularly popular with beginners and school kids who flock around the base area, and the other groomed runs are well suited to intermediates.
 There is very little on-piste terrain for advanced riders despite the 30% statistic.
 The Orange course has short pitches of up to 36 degrees gradient, and a few moguls develop on the sides of the groomers, but that’s about it for challenging piste terrain.

 All the fun for advanced skiers and snowboarders is in the off-piste and side-country areas where powder hounds can revel in amongst the spindly trees.
 These zones are practically deserted, so you’ll find fresh powder lines galore!